node-red/node-red.github.io/docs/api/ui/searchBox/index.md

 #### <a href="#methods-count" name="methods-count">count( value )</a>

-Sets a the value of the count label on the search box.
+Sets the value of the count label on the search box.
 This can be used to provide feedback to the user as to how many 'things' the search currently matches.
 The `value` is a string.